 - Your National Insurance number

-- Your BIC and IBAN if you are living in within the European Economic Area countries stated above or Switzerland
+- Your BIC and IBAN (if you are living within the European Economic Area or Switzerland)

-- The date that you were married or entered into a civil partnership, if relevant to you
+- The date that you were married or entered into a civil partnership (if applicable)

 Winter Fuel Payment Centre